sergiuionescu/lamp/README.md

 - Clone the repository
 - Go to the project root
 - Run "vagrant up"
+Note: apache needs to started manually at this point.

 How to test in production
 -------------------------